RjDuan/Advlight/README.md

   <img src='imgs/night-test.png' width='700'/>
 </p>

-(All will be done before next week, hopefully.)
 ## Introduction
 Natural phenomena may play the role of adversarial attackers, e.g., a blinding glare results in a fatal crash of a Tesla self-driving car.
 What if a beam of light can adversarially attack a DNN?
 Further, how about using a beam of light, specifically the laser beam, as the weapon to perform attacks.